Can You Sell a House With a Lien On It? Tips From Big State Home Buyers

 You don’t even have to pay these settlements before closing!
 Liens against houses can be paid in multiple ways.
 Traditionally, a seller will pay these debts at closing where the debts can be deducted from the proceeds of the sale.
 This means that you likely won’t have to pay any upfront costs; if you find the right title experts you can even negotiate with your creditors to secure a full or partial release of the lien, even when settling the liens for pennies on the dollar.

-If you’ve decided that you’re ready to sell quickly this should be your game plan for selling your house with a lien:
+If you’ve decided that you’re ready to sell quickly this should be your game plan in order to sell a house with a lien on it:

 - Evaluate the liens.
 Determine what types of liens and judgments are against you or the property you need to sell.
 The procedure for each lien is different, and some types of liens aren’t up for negotiation, but many can be settled for little or no money at all.